tier4/AWSIM/docs/Introduction/CombinationWithAutowareAndScenarioSimulator/index.md

 A detailed description of the *SS2* architecture is available [here](https://tier4.github.io/scenario_simulator_v2-docs/developer_guide/SystemArchitecture/).
 A description of the communication via *ROS2* between *SS2* and *Autoware* can be found [here](https://tier4.github.io/scenario_simulator_v2-docs/developer_guide/Communication/).

 ## Sequence diagram
-In the sequence diagram, the part responsible for *AWSIM* communication with *Autoware* remained unchanged.
+In the sequence diagram, the part responsible for *AWSIM* communication with *Autoware* also remained unchanged.
 The description available [here](../CombinationWithAutoware/) is the valid description of the reference shown in the diagram below.

 Communication between *SS2* and *AWSIM* takes place via *Request-Response* messages, and is as follows:

 1. *Launch* - *Autoware* is started and initialized.
 2. *Initialize* - the environment in *AWSIM* is initialized, basic parameters are set.
-3. *opt Ego spawn* - optional, `EgoEntity` (with sensors) is spawned based on `model3d` value in the scenario.
-Sensor attachment calls are ignored by AWSIM.
-Dummy response is sent back to scenario_simulator_v2
+3. *opt Ego spawn* - optional, `EgoEntity` (with sensors) is spawned in the configuration defined in the scenario.
 4. *opt NPC spawn loop* - optional, all `Entities` (*NPCs*) defined in the scenario are spawned, the scenario may contain any number of each `Entity` type, it may not contain them at all or it may also be any combination of the available ones.
-Prefab of the spawned entity is defined by `model3d` value in the scenario 5. *update loop* - this is the main loop where scenario commands are executed, first `EgoEntity` is updated - *SS2* gets its status, and then every other `Entity` is updated - the status of each *NPCs* is set according to the scenario.
+5. *update loop* - this is the main loop where scenario commands are executed, first `EgoEntity` is updated - *SS2* gets its status, and then every other `Entity` is updated - the status of each *NPCs* is set according to the scenario.
 Next, the simulation frame is updated - here the communication between *Autoware* and *AWSIM* takes place.
-The last step of the loop - the update the traffic light state - is ignored by AWSIM and dummy response is sent back.
+The last step of the loop is to update the traffic light state.
 6. *despawn loop* - after the end of the scenario, all `Entities` spawned on the scene are despawned (including `EgoEnity`)
 7. *Terminate* - *Autoware* is terminated.